tori2cool/mybuddy-presidential-ai-challenge/docs/DASHBOARD_CONTEXT_INTEGRATION.md

   - Debounced for flashcards, immediate for other event kinds.

 **Acceptance criteria**
-- [x] Backend becomes the authority for progress updates (POST event → refresh dashboard).
+- [x] Backend is the authority for progress updates (POST event → refresh dashboard).
-- [ ] UI stat displays should not rely on `ProgressContext` (Option A read migration).
+- [x] Migrated activity flows do not perform optimistic local increments; UI values change only after refresh.

----
+- [x] Modal-based completion flows (Chores/Outdoor/Affirmations/Flashcards modal) do not call `ProgressContext` mutation APIs.

 ### 2.2 Implement debounced refresh for flashcards